 Plastic seems to be an unavoidable part of our cleaning routines.
-Supermarket cleaning aisles are plagued with cheaply-made plastic products (we're looking at you, plastic dish sponges 👀).
-From disposable wipes to microfiber cloths, dishwasher pods to laundry sheets, floor mops to nylon-bristled brushesmost conventional cleaning products are made with plastic.
+Supermarket cleaning aisles are filled with cheaply-made plastic products (we're looking at you, plastic dish sponges 👀).
+From disposable wipes to microfiber cloths, dishwasher pods to laundry jugs, floor mops to nylon-bristled brushes—most conventional cleaning products are made with plastic.

 Is plastic safe to clean with?
 Is it actually more hygienic?
 What are the benefits of ditching plastic in your cleaning routine for good?
 In this blog, we’re exploring the role of plastic in the cleaning industry, how it contributes to pollution and ultimately affects our health.